thosgood/this-weeks-finds/markdown/101-151/week127.md

 integrate it against d\[g\].
 We can then go ahead and figure out the partition function quite explicitly.

-By now, if you\'re a rigorous sort of pure mathematician, you must be suffering from grave doubts about the sanity of this whole procedure.
+By now, if you're a rigorous sort of pure mathematician, you must be suffering from grave doubts about the sanity of this whole procedure.
 But physicists regard this chain of reasoning, especially the miraculous cancellation of anomalies at the end, as a real triumph.
-And indeed, it\'s far *better* than *most* of what happens in quantum field theory!
+And indeed, it's far *better* than *most* of what happens in quantum field theory!

-I\'ve heard publishers of science popularizations say that each equation in a book diminishes its readership by a factor of 2.
-I don\'t know if this applies to This Week\'s Finds, but normally I try very hard to keep the equations to a minimum.
-This week, however, I\'ve been very bad, and if my calculations are correct, by this point I am the only one reading this.
+I've heard publishers of science popularizations say that each equation in a book diminishes its readership by a factor of 2.
+I don't know if this applies to This Week's Finds, but normally I try very hard to keep the equations to a minimum.
+This week, however, I've been very bad, and if my calculations are correct, by this point I am the only one reading this.
 So I might as well drop all pretenses of expository prose and write in a way that only I can follow!
-The real reason I\'m writing this, after all, is to see if I understand this stuff.
+The real reason I'm writing this, after all, is to see if I understand this stuff.

-Okay, so now I\'d like to see if I understand how one explicitly calculates this integral:
+Okay, so now I'd like to see if I understand how one explicitly calculates this integral:

 ∫ exp(-\<X, laplacian X\>) dX

-Since we\'re eventually going to integrate this (times some stuff) over moduli space, we might as well assume the metric on our torus is gotten by curling up the following parallelogram in the complex plane:
+Since we're eventually going to integrate this (times some stuff) over moduli space, we might as well assume the metric on our torus is gotten by curling up the following parallelogram in the complex plane: